-The Group has voluntarily decided to move from IFRS to the Generally Accepted Accounting Principles in the United States of America ("U.S. GAAP") in presenting its consolidated financial statements effective 1 January 2023 ('the first reporting period').
-Accordingly, the Group is currently in the process of evaluating the potential transitional impact of such change and first-time application of U.S. GAAP.
+The Group will be voluntarily changing its basis of accounting from IFRS to the Generally Accepted Accounting Principles in the United States of America ("U.S. GAAP") and will present its consolidated financial statements in U.S. GAAP effective January 1, 2023 (the "first reporting period").
+Accordingly, the Group has evaluated the potential transitional impact of such change and its first application of U.S. GAAP.
 As a result, the Group has discontinued the process of implementing IFRS 17.